The Substation logo

 The Substation was built in 1911 as a part of a city-wide network that powered the trolley system of Boston Elevated Railway (BERy), the predecessor to the MBTA.

-A since demolished coal-fired power plant in South Boston generated electricity and delivered it by alternating current (AC) through underground cables to the Roslindale Substation (along with six other similar substations), which in turn transformed the electricity to direct current (DC) for localized use by the trolleys.
+A since demolished coal-fired power plant in South Boston generated electricity and delivered it by alternating current (AC) through underground cables to the Substation (along with six other similar substations), which in turn transformed the electricity to direct current (DC) for localized use by the trolleys.

 The Substation was decommissioned in 1971.
 It lay boarded up and vacant for nearly 50 years and its redevelopment was a long, meandering process.
 Check out the full history of the building and its redevelopment here

 The redeveloped building has been the recipient of several grants, awards and acknowledgements.
+We are very grateful for the support of the following:

 Amelia Peabody Foundation